 Passenger and air cargo activity at Oakland International Airport, marine cargo activity at the Seaport, and Commercial Real Estate activity contribute to the local and regional economy by generating business revenue to local and national firms providing services to these sectors.
 These firms, in turn, provide employment and income to individuals, and pay taxes to state and local governments.
-Exhibit I-1, below, shows how air traffic activity at Oakland International Airport, the waterborne cargo activity at the Oakland Seaport, and real estate activity of the Port of Oakland's Commercial Real Estate tenants generate impacts throughout the local, state and national economies.
-As this exhibit indicates, the impact of an airport, seaport and real estate tenants on a local, state or national economy cannot be reduced to a single number, but rather to several impacts.
+Exhibit I-1, below, shows how air traffic activity at Oakland International Airport, the waterborne cargo activity at the Oakland Seaport, and real estate activity of the Port of Oakland's Commercial Real Estate tenants generate impacts throughout the local, state, and national economies.
+As this exhibit indicates, the impact of an airport, seaport, and real estate tenants on a local, state, or national economy cannot be reduced to a single number, but rather to several impacts.
 These are the revenue impact, employment impact, personal income impact, and tax impact.
-Exhibit I-1 shows graphically how activity of the Port of Oakland's lines of business generates four impacts.